-Waveland, located in Danville, Kentucky, is the ancestral home of the Green family and was constructed between 1797 and 1800 by Willis Green.
+Waveland, located in Danville, Kentucky, is the ancestral home of the Green family.
+It was constructed between 1797 and 1800 by Willis Green.

 Willis Green, of Scotch-Irish descent, was born and raised in the Shenandoah Valley of Virginia.
 1 Willis served as the deputy clerk of Fauquier County, Virginia 3 who relocated to Kentucky in a surveying party in 1782.
-1 A year later, Green married Sarah Reed in what was described as “one of the Christian marriages ever solemnized on Kentucky soil.”
+1 In 1783, Green married Sarah Reed in what was described as “one of the Christian marriages ever solemnized on Kentucky soil.”
 3 Reed was the daughter of John Reed, one of the first settlers of Danville.

 Willis represented Kentucky County in the Virginia legislature and then in Kentucky’s own legislature.
 1 3 He was a framer of Kentucky’s constitution and an original trustee of the Transylvania Seminary in Lexington.
 He also held office as the clerk of the court in Lincoln County.

 Green received a land grant of approximately 2,000 acres near Danville.
 1 3 Over a span of three years, the family constructed a late-Georgian-styled house, two-stories high with a brick-floor basement.
 The interior appointments were crafted by skilled workers from Philadelphia were brought to the region by Willis’ brother-in-law, James Birney.
 A slave quarter that connected to the kitchen was located in the rear.